-Payment of Wages - You have the right to be paid at least twice monthly on regular paydays designated in advance in cash, checks convertible into cash, by direct deposit, or with a pay card; within 7 days after the end of each pay period; paid wages in full at the time of discharge or no later than the next working day; or paid no later than the next regular payday if you quit or resign.
+Payment of Wages - You have the right to be paid at least twice monthly on regular paydays designated in advance in cash, by checks convertible into cash, or within certain requirements, by direct deposit into the employee's account at a federally insured depository institution or pay card; within 7 days after the end of each pay period; paid wages in full at the time of discharge or no later than the ne working day; or paid no later than the next regular payday if you quit or resign.
 However, if you give your employer one pay period's notice of your intention to quit, you must be paid on your last day of employment.